 The Vizio P75QX-H1 displays 4k content perfectly.
 However, spatial dithering is present when using the Enhanced Viewing Angle feature, such as in the shadowy parts of this picture.

-The Vizio P75QX-H1 has an outstanding HDR color gamut.
+The Vizio P75QX-H1 has an excellent HDR color gamut.
 It covers the widely-used DCI P3 color space almost entirely and has great coverage of the wider Rec.
 2020.
 The EOTF doesn't follow the PQ curve all that well, making most bright scenes too bright and dark scenes too dark.
 The 'Game' mode EOTF is very similar, as you can see here.

 If you find HDR content too dim, you can make it brighter by setting the Picture Mode to 'Calibrated Dark HDR', Active Full-Array to 'High', Gamma to '1.8', and Local Contrast to 'Medium'.
 These settings result in a much brighter image, as you can see in this EOTF.

-Great color volume.
+Good color volume.
 It can display dark and saturated colors very well due to its high contrast ratio.
 It has trouble with bright blues, which is typical for LCDs.

 The Vizio P Series Quantum X 2020 has excellent gradient handling.
 There's only a tiny amount of banding in the darker shades and the grays.
 Unfortunately, turning on Noise Reduction doesn't make it any better.

-There are no signs of temporary image retention; however, it can vary between units.
+The Vizio P Series Quantum X doesn't show any signs of temporary image retention; however, it can vary between units.